AleWaweru/Waweru-Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse Team & Students
+I would like to thank the amaizing team of developers who encouraged to me to build this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>